wol-soft/fqcn-parser/README.md

 # fqcn-parser

-Parse the FQCN from a PHP file containing a class.
+Parse the FQCN from a PHP file containing a class, an interface, a trait or an enum (requires PHP >= 8.1).

 ## Requirements ##